gardener/apiserver-proxy/README.md

     Those rules allow traffic to this IP address and disable conntrack as the IP address is local to the machine.

-1. Every 1 min repeats the process and start from `1.`
+1. Every 1 min repeats the process and starts from `1.`

 After this, the actual `apiserver-proxy` can listen on this IP address (`10.96.0.2`) and send traffic to the correct kube-apiserver.
 The implementation of that proxy is fully transparent and can be replaced at any given moment without any modifications to the `apiserver-proxy-sidecar`.